NPS-CCW/PCB2/README.md

 1. Turn on the MDX-40A and open V-panel.
 Some configutration is required before commencing to work through the tool chain.
 2. Ensure that coordinate system G54 is selected.
+3. Press "View" on the front of the mill to move the machine into positino for changing the bit.
+Press "View" for EVERY mill or drill bit change to ensure the machine is in the best positino to get a snug fit without damaging the machine or your workpiece.
 3. Load the 1/64" square end mill and set the zero height using the touch sensor.
 4. Click "Setup..." on VPanel.
  - Ensure that "NC Code" is selected.